 Our Mission

-The mission of SWFLMEC is to create a world-class music education center where neurodivergent students who have a strong interest in music and low to moderate support needs receive education in music and life skills, preparing them for meaningful growth opportunities that enrich their lives and the community as a whole.
+The mission of SWFLMEC is to create a world-class music education center where neurodivergent musicians who have strong a affinity or interest in music will receive specialized music education, career training, and life skills, preparing them for meaningful growth opportunities that enrich their lives and the community as a whole.

 The Need For Specialized Services

-It is well documented that most neurodivergent young adults face significant challenges in post-secondary education, preparing to enter the workforce and in developing healthy relationships.
-The Southwest Florida Music Education Center is here to help them overcome those challenges!
+It is well documented that most neurodivergent young adults face significant challenges in post-secondary education, preparing to enter the workforce and living independently.
+The Southwest Florida Music Education Center is here to help them overcome those challenges.

 Who We Serve